radiukpavlo/python-programming/12_Lesson_Modules/.ipynb_checkpoints/lesson-12_modules-checkpoint.md

 #dIV0SSUTgAdKwStr
 ```

-3. Write a function named rgb_color_gen.
+3. Write a function named _rgb_color_gen_.
 It will generate rgb colors (3 values ranging from 0 to 255 each).

 ```py
 print(rgb_color_gen())